jblackwood/mini_arc_neural_networks/README.md

 ### Evaluation

 The primary metric is **task accuracy**: the fraction of test tasks for which the model predicts the correct output grid for the held-out test example (exact match).
-At test time, the task token is optimized via gradient descent using the training examples of the task, then frozen to generate the test prediction.

 ## Learnings

 Despite the variety of regularization techniques, **all approaches plateau at approximately 25% task accuracy** on the MINI-ARC test set with ~5M parameter transformer encoder models.
-This plateau is remarkably consistent across VAE, quantization (FSQ, RQ), denoising (equilibrium matching) and JEPA, suggesting that the bottleneck is not the structure of the task embedding space but something more fundamental.
+This plateau is remarkably consistent across VAE, quantization (FSQ, RQ, wave2vec 2.0 style gumbel softmax), iterative denoising (equilibrium matching) and LeJEPA, suggesting that the bottleneck is not the structure of the task embedding space but something more fundamental.

 This convergence of results has convinced me that **pure neural network approaches are insufficient** for robust ARC generalization, and that further progress requires additional methods (e.g. neuro-symbolic).